Education for Sustainable Development

 Successful Education for Sustainable Development can be achieved by incorporating the following three key elements into programme curricula

 A holistic understanding of sustainability within the context of the subject should be covered, with subject-specific knowledge and skills interconnected with sustainability.
-The United Nations Sustainable Development Goals (SDGs) provide a useful starting framework to structure the integration of sustainable development in education, helping to explore the breadth and interconnectedness of sustainability, and start understanding where disciplines relate to sustainability.
+The United Nations Sustainable Development Goals (SDGs) provide a useful starting framework to structure the integration of sustainable development in education, helping to explore the breadth and interconnectedness of sustainability, and start understanding where disciplines relate to sustainable development.
 It is recognised that the SDGs have faults and are not perfect, but generally, what they seek to achieve is necessary for a positive future for life on earth.
 We encourage critical engagement with the SDGs and ensuring that a holistic view of sustainable development is covered in a programme, remembering that it incorporates environmental, social and economic factors and challenges and how they are interconnected.

 2. Developing competencies for sustainability